 10-Sometimes just go for the obvious low calorie items as posted on the menu.
 Subway sells subs with 6 grams of fat or less and in that context, that is a good thing because those are their low calorie options.

 With a little forethought you can successfully eat out.
-I have written about my abusive life in the past and strangely enough, I was mistreated concerning the preparation of meals and now, sometimes, I just say “No!” and rebel against cooking.
-I know that is silly but it’s representative of my freedom from abuse and autonomy.
-I am 16# below my BMI allowed weight and losing more daily.
+I have written about my abusive relationship in the past and strangely enough, I was mistreated concerning the preparation of meals and now, sometimes, I just say “No!” and rebel against cooking.
+I know that is silly but it’s representative of my freedom from abuse and my newfound autonomy.
+I am 16# below my BMI allowed weight.
 I have a strong drive to attain six-pack abs and I must say, they are beginning to show up!
 Abs are always made in the kitchen.
 We can work out with great zeal and dedication but if our abdominal muscles are covered by a layer of fat, nobody will ever see them.
-I have been lean in my midsection but not as lean as I want to be and I still rebel and eat out.
+I am lean in my midsection but not as lean as I want to be.
+I still rebel and eat out.
+My abs are showing up because I eat out with health in mind.
 Just use some common sense.
 All restaurants provide Nutritional Information now.
 Avail yourself of it and be responsible.
 It’s your choice.
 Make it a good one!